alvarosf07/computer-science-DSA/1) Abstract Data Types/5) Sets & Dictionaries/1) Set/README.md

 <p> In Python, curly braces <code>{}</code> or the <code>set()</code> function can be used to create sets.
 Note: to create an empty set you have to use <code>set()</code, not <code>{}</code>; the latter creates an empty dictionary.</p>

-<p> Set problems (along with dictionary problems) can be found in this repository under the section:</p>
+<p> Dictionary and Set problems can be found in this repository under the section:</p>

 :link: [Hash-Maps](/2%20Data%20Structures.md)